vercel/next.js/readme.md

 1. The component is fetched
 2. If it defines `getInitialProps`, data is fetched.
 If an error occurs, `_error.js` is rendered
-3. After 1 and 2 complete, `pushState` is performed and the new component rendered
+3. After 1 and 2 complete, `pushState` is performed and the new component is rendered

 Each top-level component receives a `url` property with the following API: